12nick12/jellyfin-roku-livetv/README.txt

 This is my first Roku dev and I don't have much dev experience so this will be fun.

+I have no intentions of adding recording control since this can be done from the web ui and all I want is just live TV that just works

 How to Contribute
 ============